ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

     </lfsettings>
 ```

-In the example two input files (maps) are defined.
+In the example above two input files (maps) are defined.
 Both maps are in the same directory.
-Instead of entering the full file path for every map, we define a variable called *PathMaps* in the 'lfuser' element.
-This variable can then be used in the 'lfbinding' element.
+Instead of entering the full file path for every map, we define the file path once as a variable called *PathMaps* in the 'lfuser' element and then use it whereever applicable in the 'lfbinding' element.

-Since the names of the in- and output files are usually the same for each model run, the use of user-defined variables greatly simplifies setting up the model for new catchments.

 <u>Note</u> that in the 'lfbinding' element you should always wrap user-defined variables in brackets and add a leading dollar sign, e.g. *\$(PathMaps)*.

-Now for a somewhat more realistic example:
+Another example:

 ```xml
    <?xml version=\"1.0\" encoding=\"ISO-8859-1\"?>